FKA Twigs

 she had forgotten his face.

-But she treated him with the same kindness she showed to all her soldiers.
+But she treated him with the same kindness she showed to all

 Like a priest performing the last rites.